 What Is Defense Base Act Insurance?

-- Private contractors on U.S. military bases or any lands used by the United States for military purposes outside the country: If company A employs workers at snack shops it operates on U.S. military bases throughout the world, they’re covered.
+- Private contractors on military bases or any lands used by the United States for military purposes outside the country: If company A employs workers at snack shops on U.S. military bases throughout the world, they’re required to have DBA insurance.

-- Contracts approved and funded by the U.S. under the Foreign Assistance Act generally providing for the cash sale of military equipment, materials, and services to its allies, if the contract is performed outside the United States: If company C has been hired by a charity to construct a school in Sudan and hires Sudanese civilians to do the work. they’re covered.
-The project is funded by the U.S. Agency for International Development (USAID).
+- Contracts approved and funded by the U.S. under the Foreign Assistance Act generally providing for the cash sale of military equipment, materials, and services to its allies, if the contract is performed outside the United States: If company C has been hired by a charity to construct a school in Sudan and hires Sudanese civilians to do the work, they’re also included.

 The DBA is an extension of the Longshore and Harbor Workers Compensation Act (LHWCA), a federal law that provides benefits to land-based maritime workers who are injured on the job.
 The LHWCA affords the same types of benefits as state workers’ comp laws, including medical care, short- and long-term disability, and rehabilitation.
 However, the federal program may be more generous than some state workers’ comp laws.

-For example, the DBA offers compensation for total disability that is two-thirds of the employee’s weekly income, up to $1,030.78 per week.
-For the 2019-2020 year, Montana state workers’ comp law pays a maximum benefit of up to $819 per week.
+For example, the DBA offers compensation for total disability that's two-thirds of the employee’s weekly income, up to $1,030.78 per week.
+For the 2020-2021 year, Montana state workers’ comp law pays a maximum benefit of up to $899 per week.
 The DBA offers a higher maximum benefit.
-For this reason, Longshore (and DBA) coverage may be more costly.
+For this reason, DBA coverage may be more costly.

 Penalties For Noncompliance

-An employer may face serious penalties if an employee subject to the DBA is injured on the job and the employer has failed to buy the required insurance.
-First, the employer must pay the benefits the worker is eligible to receive under the LHWCA.
-If the employer fails to pay, the injured worker may file a tort claim against the company for damages.
+Employers face severe penalties if an employee subject to the DBA is injured on the job and the employer has failed to buy the required insurance.
+First, the employer must pay the benefits the worker is eligible to receive under the DBA.
+If the employer fails to pay, the injured worker may file a claim against the company for damages.
 In defending itself against the claim, the employer is barred from arguing any of the following:

 Failure to provide the benefits required by the DBA constitutes a misdemeanor.
 An employer that's found guilty may be fined up to $10,000, imprisoned for up to a year, or both.
 If the employer is a corporation, its corporate officers will be liable for the fine and may be subject to imprisonment.
 If the corporation fails to pay the benefits, the chief officers may be personally liable for the payment.

-U.S. Department of Labor.
+Department of Labor.
 "Division of Longshore and Harbor Workers' Compensation (DLHWC): DBA Information."
-Accessed Dec.
-19, 2019.
+Accessed Sept.
+6, 2020.